What Color Shoes to Wear With a Gray Suit: A Style Guide

 A picture of a couple's shoes

+Now let’s get to the fun stuff!
+For men aspiring to true sartorial elegance, there’s an art to balancing the colors through your outfit.
 And remember—accessories finish a look, but they will never compensate for an ill-fitting suit.
-And no man deserves to suffer through the discomfort of wearing one!
 At Oliver Wicks, we strongly believe that the fit that suits you is the single most powerful style item you will ever own.
-No matter what shortcomings or quirks of your physique you have or what your personal preferences are a custom-measured, well-fitting suit will enhance your style and give you the powerful aura you’re looking for.
-Investing in a few custom suits that fit you impeccably will be worth much more to your wardrobe than having a variety that all sorts of fit.
+Investing in a few custom suits that fit you impeccably will be worth much more to your wardrobe than having a variety that all sort-of fit.

 The Type of Shoe

+Formal events, be they at a strict office or a top-end restaurant, will always call for appropriate dress shoes.
 The Oxford is a timelessly elegant choice that will take you almost anywhere.
-They can also offer you a lot of wardrobe versatility, as they have some solid potential to be “dressed down,” too.
-From banquets to the daily commute, you can’t go wrong with an Oxford.
-Derbys are very similar, but strictly for smart-casual.
+From banquets to the daily commute, you can’t go wrong with an Oxford, and its versatility allows it to be “dressed down,” too.
+Derbys are very similar in shape but are considered strictly for smart-casual looks.

-When we come to true smart-casual, you can lean into loafers, Chelsea boots, and other dress boots, but no matter your color choice, these will never be appropriate in formal settings.
-And sneakers, no matter how pricey, will always be a casual only look, and an unusual one at that.
-If you don’t like attracting attention, it may be best to stick with the tried and tested true staples.
+Sneakers, no matter how pricey, will always be a casual-only look, and an unusual one at that.
+If you don’t like attracting attention, it may be a good idea to stick with the tried and tested staples.

 Light Brown Shoes